Wisdom teeth removal in Melbourne

 Everyone responds differently, and will depend on the difficulty of the extraction.
 For the first 48 to 72 hours, you will experience swelling and mild discomfort.
 Your mouth may need a few weeks to recover, though most people are back to work and normal activities within a few days of the surgery.

 There will be dietary requirements such as cold liquids and soft foods following a wisdom teeth removal procedure.
 Read our Wisdom Tooth Removal Survival Guide for more details.

 What other things should I expect while having my wisdom teeth removed?

 All minor and major dental treatment has their own risks and benefits.
 The removal of wisdom teeth is a surgical or invasive procedure that carries risk if not done in a hygienic environment.
-FirstBite Dental is QIP Accredited which certifies that we have been assessed against six National Safety and Quality Health Service (NSQHS) Standards, applicable to dentistry.
+FirstBite Dental is QIP Accredited which means that we have been assessed and certified against six National Safety and Quality Health Service (NSQHS) Standards, applicable to dentistry.
 Please seek a second opinion from an appropriately qualified dental health practitioner.